HOGENT-Web/csharp-ch-7-exercise-1/README.md

 - In the `Services` Project:
     - Create a folder called `Products`
     - Add a reference to the `Shared` and the `Domain` project
-    - Implement a `ProductService` which implements `IProductService` and make it return fake data, using Bogus, the Fakers you created for the unittests (mapped to DTO's) or sinmply fake data (for now).
+    - Implement a `ProductService` which implements `IProductService` and make it return fake data, using Bogus, the Fakers you created for the unittests (mapped to DTO's) or simply fake data (for now).
 In a later chapter we'll use Entity Framework to fetch and mutate data in a Database.
         - Use a static constructor to generate a static private list of `ProductDto.Detail`
         - GetIndex returns a list of 10 items
         - GetDetail returns 1 specific product based on the productId